fabferri/az-pattern/automation/readme.md

 The  PowerShell Runbook in Account Automation, makes the following actions:
 * check the presence of Azure VM, NIC, VNet, NSG.
-* if an object in a specific resource group exists, an emtpy ARM template runs to delete the existing objects.
+* if an object in a specific resource group exists, an empty ARM template runs to delete the existing objects.
 The ARM template to delete resources is stored in azure storage container and exposed to internet with shared access signature (SAS).
 * if the objects (VM, NIC, VNet, NSG) do not exist, it runs an ARM template to create the Azure VM runs.
 The ARM template to create Azure VM is stored in Azure storage container and exposed to internet with shared access signature (SAS).

 The powershell Runbook can be started as a child runbook with **Start-AzAutomationRunbook**.